 - Andrew Wright (@blacktoe): improved Consul health checks

-- Cyril Ponomaryov (@cponomaryov): fixed an
+- Cyril Ponomaryov (@cponomaryov): fixed an issue in the

 config.jsonadmin endpoint, and made some performance improvements in logging